Daniel Abraham (author): The Expanse

 In 2011, Abraham launched a new science fiction series, The Expanse, co-authored with Ty Franck under the joint pseudonym James S. A. Corey.
-The books are based on a role-playing game set up by Franck, who had developed a science fiction universe that spanned the solar system.
+The books are based on a role-playing game set up by Franck, who had developed a science fiction universe that spanned the Solar System.
 After Franck moved to New Mexico and became part of the science fiction writing community, he set up several campaigns of the game, one that included Abraham as a player.
 Abraham was impressed by the amount of research and world-building Franck had done and asked to write a novel set in the game's universe.
 Franck agreed and decided to split the proceeds of the book with Abraham for his part in writing from Franck's notes and outline.
 After reading Abraham's first chapters, Franck decided to become more involved with the writing.
-The pair collaborate on the overarching plot, meeting weekly to outline chapters, with Abraham focusing on structure and prose, and Franck developing the story and world.
+The pair collaborated on the overarching plot, meeting weekly to outline chapters, with Abraham focusing on structure and prose, and Franck developing the story and world.
 They alternate chapters, writing for different characters each, with Abraham writing Miller, Melba, Avasarala, Bull, and Prax, then swap and rewrite the other's work.
 By the end of the process, Abraham has stated it would be hard to identify which line was written by which author.

 The first book, Leviathan Wakes, was published in June 2011 by Orbit, Abraham's publishing house for his fantasy series The Dagger and the Coin.
 The novel was nominated for the Hugo Award in 2012 and received acclaim from the science fiction community.
 A prequel short story titled "The Butcher of Anderson Station" was published in October 2011 and provides background to one of the secondary characters of Leviathan Wakes, Colonel Fred Johnson.